Skip to Main Content

 Harpenden sits in a curious position on the Hertfordshire commuter belt: prosperous enough to support several ambitious restaurants, yet compact enough that its dining scene remains anchored by neighbourhood habits rather than destination ambitions.
 The town's most-discussed tables tend toward Modern British gastropubs like The Silver Cup, which holds its own in a county where weekend dining often competes with London day-trips to places like CORE by Clare Smyth or the longer drive to Waterside Inn in Bray.
 Against that backdrop, a pizza-focused address on Station Road occupies a different register entirely: casual, accessible, and rooted in the kind of Italian-American or Neapolitan tradition that British high streets have absorbed over the last four decades.

-Zio's Pizzeria at 34 Station Road sits inside that casual-Italian tier, which in a town of Harpenden's size means it functions as a neighbourhood staple rather than a special-occasion destination.
+Zio's Pizzeria at 34 Station Road is an Authentic Neapolitan Pizza restaurant in Harpenden, with a price tier around $20 per person, and it functions as a neighbourhood staple rather than a special-occasion destination.
 The station location matters practically: it places the restaurant within walking distance of commuters arriving from St Pancras, which takes around 25 minutes on the Thameslink service, giving Zio's a dual audience of locals and those returning from the city looking for a low-effort dinner near home.

 The Sourcing Question in British Pizza